Colorful fashion trends of India

 The figure of the fashion industry

-- o Consumers for designer wear have a yearly household income of Rs 10 lakh-plus.
-There are 3 lakh such households developing at 40-45 .percent
+- Consumers of designer wear have a yearly household income of Rs 10 lakh-plus.
+There are 3 lakh such households developing at 40-45 percent of the designer wear industry, which is projected to increase to Rs 1,000 crore by 2015.

 Many fashion designers and management experts foresee an average growth of about 10-12 percent for the Indian fashion industry in the coming years.
 If infrastructural and logistical bottlenecks and drawbacks are overcome, the growth rate could be more than 15 percent.